minvws/nl-covid19-notification-app-website/_questions/pl/34-hoe-weet-CoronaMelder-dat-ik-in-dezelfde-ruimte-ben.md

 ---
 layout: content
-index: 31
+index: 6
-set: 4
+set: 3
-published: false
-title: Hoe weet CoronaMelder dat ik in dezelfde ruimte ben als iemand anders?
+title: How does CoronaMelder know that I am in the same room as someone else?
 lang: pl
 contentLang: en
 categories: